Suggestions For Coping With Loss

 Counseling options

 It can be challenging to see a path forward when you’re feeling profound grief due to loss.
 In these cases, therapy might help you learn coping strategies to process these feelings.
-If you feel hesitant to speak to a therapist due to problems with availability, time constraints, affordability, and the discomfort of talking about something so painful, you can try online therapy as an alternative option.
+If you feel hesitant to speak to a mental health professional due to problems with availability, time constraints, affordability, and the discomfort of talking about something so painful, you can try online therapy as an alternative option.

 Online therapy offers a convenient, comfortable platform for healing.
 With an online platform like BetterHelp, you can be matched with an experienced grief counselor or therapist to whom you can speak anytime, including between sessions, if you think you would benefit from support.
 You can attend grief counseling sessions at home or anywhere with an internet connection via phone, online chat, text, and video chat.